Workiva/dart_dev/doc/tools/test-tool.md

 ======== Other Options
     --test-stdout       Write the test process stdout to this file path.
     --test-args         Args to pass to the test runner process.
-                        Run "dart run test -h -v" to see all available options.
+                        Run "dart test -h -v" to see all available options.

     --build-args        Args to pass to the build runner process.
                         Run "dart run build_runner test -h -v" to see all available options.